 Hiking at High Rocks at Ralph Stover and Tohickon Valley Park

-If you ask anyone what one of the best hikes in Bucks County is, High Rocks at Ralph Stover will be mentioned.
+If you ask anyone about one of the best hikes in Bucks County, they will mention High Rocks at Ralph Stover.

 And for good reason!
 It has views.
 It has water features.
 And it’s an overall interesting trail.

-The trail at High Rocks can be up to 4 miles long but also shorter thanks to the several crossovers along it.
+The trail at High Rocks can be up to 4 miles long but you can shorten it thanks to the several crossovers along it.
 The rocks along the trail make it moderately challenging, but it’s still easy enough for most families to tackle together.

 It’s one of my favorite places to hike near Philadelphia.
 And it’s one of those trails that is perfect for any season.
-Though, I’m definitely partial to fall.
+Though, I’m definitely partial to autumn.

 If you’re interested in trying the High Rocks trail at Ralph Stover, the guide below has everything you need to know.
 So, let’s start planning your next adventure!